 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-The transition of its operating model from network construction to one focusing on ongoing network operations was identified as a key risk in NBN Co’s Corporate Plan 2019–22.
+The transition of NBN Co’s operating model from network construction to one focusing on ongoing network operations was identified as a key risk in the NBN Co Corporate Plan 2020–23.
 The audit would examine the extent to which NBN Co has established and implemented measures to address this risk.